 On May 7, 2021, the Company entered into a \$1,500,000 senior unsecured, syndicated credit facility.
-The credit facility is established for the purpose of issuing letters of credit and loans for general corporate purposes and will mature in May 2026.
+The credit facility is established for the purpose of issuing letters of credit and loans for general corporate purposes.
 Letters of credit can be issued up to the maximum credit facility, however loans under the credit facility are limited to \$500,000 with total combined amounts not to exceed \$1,500,000.
-During 2023 and 2022, the Company borrowed \$150,000 and \$100,000, respectively, at various times against the facility and repaid all outstanding balances within the same calendar year.
+On July 2, 2024 the credit facility was amended to reduce fees, included changes to the commitment levels of the banks involved in the agreement and extended the maturity date to July 2029.
+During 2023, the Company borrowed \$150,000 at various times against the facility and repaid all outstanding balances within the same calendar year.

-The Company utilized \$750,000 and \$725,000 of this facility as of December 31, 2023 and 2022, respectively, to secure a letter of credit for SYRE, with SUNR as the beneficiary, in order to recognize reserve credit under statutory accounting principles.
+The Company utilized \$100,000 and \$750,000 of this facility as of December 31, 2024 and 2023, respectively, to secure a letter of credit for SYRE, with SUNR as the beneficiary, in order to recognize reserve credit under statutory accounting principles.

-The Company utilized \$75,000 and \$100,000 of this facility as of December 31, 2023 and 2022, respectively, to secure a letter of credit for SYRE, with ALIC as the beneficiary, in order to recognize reserve credit under statutory accounting principles.
+The Company utilized \$100,000 and \$75,000 of this facility as of December 31, 2024 and 2023, respectively, to secure a letter of credit for SYRE, with ALIC as the beneficiary, in order to recognize reserve credit under statutory accounting principles.